 Short Biography:

 The short films she’s worked on have been featured in many film festivals internationally, including the Avalonia Festival, the Robinson Film Awards International Film Festival, and the Spotlight Film Awards.
-After graduation, Chloe plans on working as a production designer for feature films while practicing photography on the side.
+Chloe plans on working as a production designer for feature films while practicing photography on the side.
 Updates about her projects can be found on her Instagram, instagram.com/chloe.selvey.film.

 General Artist's Statement: